rfxcom/node-rfxcom/README.md

 These events are emitted when data arrives from a 'remote control' device, which may be a pushbutton unit or a dedicated remote control device such as a PIR light switch.
 The events are named from the message identifiers used in the RFXtrx documentation.
-A protocol must be enabled to be received. however not every protocols that can be transmitted can be received.
-Each event has an 'evt' property whose members contain the transmitted command, along with signal strength and battery level (if available).
+A protocol must be enabled to be received. however not every protocol that can be transmitted can be received.
+Each event passes an object whose properties contain the received command, along with signal strength and battery level (if available).

 "lighting1"
 -----------